OuterTune/ffMetadataEx/README.md

 # ffMetadataEx

-Module that contains the FFmpeg libraries required for [OuterTune](https://github.com/OuterTune/OuterTune) FFmpeg tag extractor
+Module that contains the FFmpeg libraries required for [OuterTune](https://github.com/OuterTune/OuterTune) FFmpeg tag extractor and FFmpeg audio decoders.

 ## Usage

 1. Install an [OuterTune version](https://github.com/OuterTune/OuterTune/releases) with ffMetadataEx, look for the apk with "full" in its name.
 For example: OuterTune-0.9.0-full-universal-release-60.apk`.
 These builds are provided with stable releases (not beta or alpha).

-3. Select this scanner implementation.
+2. Select the scanner implementation.
 Open the OuterTune app and navigate to `Settings --> Library & Content -> Local media -> Metadata extractor`, and select FFmpeg.

+3. Select the decoder preference.
+Open the OuterTune app and navigate to `Settings --> Player and audio -> Advanced -> Audio decoder`, and select a decoder preference.

 ## Developer use

-Metadata is accessible through the AudioMetadata class
+Audio metadata is accessible through the AudioMetadata class.

 ### Code example